audreycui/relighting/README.md

 - networks defined in models/networks.py — this is where our ResNet modulation (ModulatedGenerator) is defined.

 ## Acknowledgments
-- This code borrows heavily from [pix2pixHD](https://tcwang0509.github.io/pix2pixHD/) for overall pix2pix structure.
+- This code borrows heavily from [pix2pixHD](https://tcwang0509.github.io/pix2pixHD/).
-- This code borrows util methods from [rewriting](https://github.com/davidbau/rewriting).
+- This code borrows from [rewriting](https://github.com/davidbau/rewriting).
+- We thank the authors of [StyleGAN2](https://github.com/rosinality/stylegan2-pytorch) and [Stylegan2 ADA](https://github.com/NVlabs/stylegan2-ada-pytorch), [encoder4editing](https://github.com/omertov/encoder4editing), and [LPIPS](https://github.com/richzhang/PerceptualSimilarity).